Elie-Bordron/SQuIRE_usage/README.md

 ```
 sbatch 02_clean/run_clean.sh 02_clean/clean_arguments.sh
 ```
-In `02_clean/` you will find 2 files:
+In `02_clean/Marouch` you will find 2 files:
 - Marouch_all.bed
 - Marouch_all_copies.txt

 We will skip the **fetch** step.

 ## Map
-As said before, check that you have these files in `03_fetch/`:
+As said before, check that you have these files in `03_fetch/Marouch/`:
 - Marouch_genome.fasta
-- Marouch_refGene.gtf
+- Marouch.cleaned.gtf
 - Marouch_rmsk.txt

 Check `04_map/run_mapping.sh` and `04_map/map_arguments.sh`.